pingcap/docs-cn/system-variables.md

 - Default value: `1024`
 - Range: `[32, 2147483647]`
 - Unit: Rows
 - This variable is used to set the maximum number of rows in a chunk during the execution process.
 Setting to too large of a value may cause cache locality issues.
+The recommended value for this variable is no larger than 65536.
+The number of rows for a chunk directly affects the amount of memory required for a single query.
+You can roughly estimate the memory needed for a single chunk by considering the total width of all columns in the query and the number of rows for the chunk.
+Combining this with the concurrency of the executor, you can make a rough estimation of the total memory required for a single query.
+It is recommended that the total memory for a single chunk does not exceed 16 MiB.
+When the query involves a large amount of data and a single chunk is insufficient to handle all the data, TiDB processes it multiple times, doubling the chunk size with each processing iteration, starting from [`tidb_init_chunk_size`](#tidb_init_chunk_size) until the chunk size reaches the value of `tidb_max_chunk_size`.

 ### tidb_max_delta_schema_count <span class="version-mark">New in v2.1.18 and v3.0.5</span>